.webp)

-Any sufficient, comprehensive testing plan must include both automated and manual testing.
-Automated tests can be helpful, but they can't catch everything or apply the same subjective judgments that human testers can.
+Any sufficient comprehensive testing plan must include both automated and manual testing.
+Automated tests can be helpful, but they cannot catch everything or apply the same subjective judgments that human testers can.
 In fact, such automated tests only run at about a 30% accuracy rate and can flag false positives, which can further throw your test results out of whack.
-The best approach is to work with a trained human expert — a trusted tester — who will conduct both automated and manual testing.
+The best approach is to work with a trained expert who will conduct both automated and manual testing.

-Our accessibility team is composed of certified, professional, and skilled technicians who offer white glove support throughout your audit process.
-We pledge to not only help guide you through this process but also educate you and your team on accessibility along the way.
+Our Accessibility Team is composed of professional and skilled technicians who offer white glove support through the duration of the audit process.
+We pledge to not only help guide you through this process, but educate you and your team on accessibility along the way.
 We will get you prepared to maintain 508 compliance moving forward and ensure the creation of new accessible content.

 It’s a federal law that protects people with disabilities from discrimination in employment, programs, and activities.
 It covers any federal programs as well as any other programs that get federal funding.
 It includes multiple sections that provide for the civil rights of people with disabilities.Section 508 specifically set up requirements for electronic and information technology developed, maintained, procured or used by the federal government.
 It now requires WCAG 2.0 AA compliance for all information communication technologies (ICT) and three additional requirements related to synchronized media.